apache/sling-old-svn-mirror/launchpad/integration-tests/README.txt

     -Dwebdav.workspace.path=foo \
     -Dtest=**/integrationtest/**/*Test.java

+To run the tests against the same instance that is used in the full build, start an instance by running

+  mvn launchpad:run

+in the launchpad/testing folder.

 Note that, for all tests to pass, the Sling instance under test needs the org.apache.sling.launchpad.test-services bundle, and the war file of the launchpad/test-services-war project which should be copied to the